caffyn/PTUMoveMaster/README.md

 3. Press Install Module
 4. Paste the above link into the Manifest URL field and press Install

+Hold Shift when clicking a move button in order to enter bonus damage (which can be negative).

 Module GM Settings:
 - Automatically Apply Injuries: Automatically applies Injuries when pokemon or trainers are damaged with the apply damage buttons in Move Master's roll templates.
 True by default.